-The fellowship is a flexible eight-month program designed to develop leaders through intensive workshops, project work, coaching and mentorship.
+Our flexible eight-month program develops leaders through intensive workshops, project work, coaching and mentorship.

-25 young fellows from across Ontario will receive guidance from leading experts at MaRS, as they address complex challenges in five cluster areas.
+Our 25 Fellows come from across Ontario to receive guidance from leading experts at MaRS, as they address complex challenges in four cluster areas.

 Course Stream 1: Understand Systems Change